abhisheksanghai/abhisheksanghai.github.io/_posts/2019-05-03-linear-regression.md

 x<sub>1</sub>, x<sub>2</sub>, .... , x<sub>n</sub> are independent variables,
 h<sub>&theta;</sub>(x) is predicted dependent variable, &theta;<sub>o</sub>, &theta;<sub>1</sub>, ... , &theta;<sub>n</sub> are coefficients of independent variables and
-&straightepsilon; is the error term.
+&epsilon; is the error term.

 The error metric considered here is Sum of Square of Error (SSE) because of which the model is also known as Ordinay Least Square (OLS).
 Our objective is to minimize SSE in order to reach as close to Y as possible.